wmvolckmann/wmvolckmann.github.io/courses/2018Sp_ECN134/index.md

 ### Section Materials
-Disclaimer: these are formulas that I gather are important.
+Disclaimer: this is stuff that I gather is important.
 However, my judgment could be off.
-So use this as a (hopefully) convenient reference, not as a core reference.
 (This is my way of saying, don't blame me if I omitted something important!)
 Also, pointing out typos is always appreciated.
 * Week 3: [options](week3-options.pdf)
 * Week 2: [formulas](week2-formulas.pdf)